Becoming a Mentor

 What training will I receive?

-We also run mentoring webinars - take a look at upcoming sessions and book a place.
+We run mentoring webinars - take a look at upcoming sessions and book a place.
+These sessions cover the skills and knowledge you'll need to become a mentor.

 Your commissioner can tell you what local training is available.
 Whatever scheme you want to mentor in, you will be supported by a local coordinator or adviser who has relevant knowledge and expertise.